Eurasian Wigeon

 Colors

-Males feature a chestnut-colored head with a distinctive creamy-yellow forehead patch, a grey body, and a pinkish breast.
-Females are mottled brown with a rufous or greyish-brown wash.
+Males feature a chestnut-red head with a distinctive creamy-yellow forehead and crown.
+Their bodies are mostly finely vermiculated grey with a pinkish breast and white underbelly.
+Females are mottled brown with a small, pale bill.

 visibility